 The Green Party hasn’t changed – but what they have been saying for years is increasingly resonating with a wider electorate.

 Yes, there are Green Party guidelines about the environment and animal rights and world peace.
 But there are also very clearly set out policies on bread-and-butter, mainstream political issues such as energy security, health, housing, crime, education and tourism.

-Promoted by Jean Bartrum, 115 St James Street, Newport on behalf of the Isle of Wight Green Party, c/o 65 High Street, Newport PO30 1BA.
+Promoted by Robert May on behalf of the Isle of Wight Green Party, c/o 65 High Street, Newport PO30 1BA.